jalkn/panGo/README.md

 ```
 python manage.py runserver
 ```
-2. Load the excel file by clicking on "Load Excel File", enter the password, and generate the table by clicking "Analyze File".
-The browser will display the data.
+2. Click on import data and import your excel file data.

 3. To filter the data: